Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Make sure your butter is really cold!
 Take it out of the fridge right before you begin this process.

-STEP FIVE: In a separate bowl, combine the sugar and cinnamon.
+STEP SIX: In a separate bowl, combine the sugar and cinnamon.
 Stir well.

-STEP SEVEN: Place back in the oven and let cook for 25-30 minutes, or until the cobbler topping is golden brown and the peach juices are bubbling up on the sides of the cobbler.
+STEP NINE: Place back in the oven and let cook for 25 to 30 minutes, or until the cobbler topping is golden brown and the peach juices are bubbling up on the sides of the cobbler.

-STEP EIGHT: Serve warm with vanilla ice cream.
+STEP TEN: Serve warm with vanilla ice cream.

 The best way to serve fresh peach cobbler is warm with a scoop of vanilla ice cream and a dollop of whipped cream.